sagacity0000/skyline_tech/README.md

-# skyline_tech table1
+# skyline_tech table2
-table is for recording of students grade.
+this table is for skyline ICT Student records